refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 * Supervised vs. Unsupervised learning

   Denpend on whether the data has labels.
 If there are labels for part of data, we call it SSL (semi-supervised learning).
-Actually, various conventinal supervised learning model can also be used in unsupervised learning scenario as long as one can come up with some clever ideas and designs.
+Actually, various conventinal supervised learning model can also be used in unsupervised learning scenario as long as one can come up with some smart ideas and designs.

-  For example, so called confusion shceme is widely applied in physics study to determine the phase boundary (critical value).
+  For example, so called **confusion shceme** is widely applied in physics study to determine the phase boundary (critical value).
 At the beginning, phase boundary location is in the supervised filed, training data should be with phase label.
 However, we can use different fake phase boundary to train the model and find the true boundary by require the maximum accuracy.

+  Besides, there are also approaches named after semi-supervised learning, there is a seperate section for this topic.

 * Gradient descent